KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/microsoft-entra/grafana-authentication.md

 ![Group Object ID](../../assets/operator-guide/microsoft-entra-auth/oauth2-proxy-group-object-id.png)
 :::

-1. Navigate to the forked [Cluster Add-Ons repository](https://github.com/epam/edp-cluster-add-ons) and locate the `values.yaml` file in the `clusters/core/addons/prometheus-operator` directory.
+1. Navigate to the forked [Cluster Add-Ons repository](https://github.com/epam/edp-cluster-add-ons) and locate the `values.yaml` file in the `clusters/core/addons/prometheus-operator` directory:

     Update the `grafana` section in the `values.yaml` file with the following values: